 As we seek to be an authentic community of Christian people, prayer is a necessary and fundamental part of what we do, when we meet together as God’s people.
 But we also seek to encourage individuals to be meeting together with God on their own, in personal quiet times.
 It is during these times we ask God’s people to remember to pray for the ministry of the church.

 At St Matthew’s we are seeking to be an authentic community of Christian people.
-Our motto, ‘Making Disciples of Jesus Christ for the glory of God’ means that we as Christians are always seeking to grow in our relationship with Christ and we want the people of our community to come to know Christ and grow in their relationship with him as well.
+Our motto, ‘A credible presence of Jesus Christ in the Hawkesbury’ means that we as Christians are always seeking to grow in our relationship with Christ and we want the people of our community to come to know Christ and grow in their relationship with him as well.
 The work of our church is very important.
 Some of our ministries include:

-• reaching out to seniors through services and fellowship groups at the Fitzgerald Aged Care Facility, pastoral visiting and Cafe Connect.
+- reaching out to seniors through 10am Midweek Communion (1st and 3rd Wed).
+Church at Fitzgerald Aged Care Home and pastoral visiting.

 All of these ministries need financial support to pay for our ministry team, buildings, equipment, utilities and supplies.
 The New Testament church was organised to minister to the needy and to provide for those who would preach the word of God (Acts 2:42-47, 6:1- 7).
 In the same way, we ought to want our church to provide this essential ministry within our community.